atapas/i18n-js-npm/README.md

 // When no parameters.
 Just Key is passed console.log(i18n('usename'));

+// Output:

-// Output: 'User Name' for English and 'Nombre de usuario' for Spanish
+// 'User Name' for English

+// 'Nombre de usuario' for Spanish
-// based on the above example.

 ```